 Where to buy kratom

 The best place to buy kratom is from trusted online vendors.
-There are a number of companies to choose from, but my personal favorite is Kratom Spot.
-They have great products, fast shipping, reasonable prices, and wonderful customer service.
+There are a number of companies to choose from, but my personal favorite is Flavourz.
+I've been ordering from them for years and have yet to have a bad experience.
+They have great prices, high-quality kratom, fast shipping, and wonderful customer service.
+I really can't say enough good things about Flavourz.
+They've been my go-to for years.

-You want to make sure that what you're buying is just plain kratom.
-Some online stores sell kratom extracts that are much more powerful than the regular ground plant.
-These extracts, while certainly effective, come with a much higher risk of side effects.
-It's strongly advised to only use plain kratom.
+You want to make sure that what you're buying is just plain kratom, whether it's in powder (ground-up kratom leaf) or capsule form (encapsulated ground-up kratom leaf).
+There are also kratom extracts available that are much more potent than the regular powder or capsules.
+These extracts, while certainly effective, come with a higher risk of negative effects.
+For first-time users and people using kratom for its nootropic properties, it's strongly advised to only use plain kratom.
+Kratom extracts can be incredibly powerful and are better suited for people with chronic pain or who are looking for a strong effect.

-There are several reputable kratom vendors online but, again, my personal favorite is Kratom Spot.
-I've had nothing but positive experiences with them over the years and so has just about everyone I've talked to.
-If you decide that you'd like to try kratom, make sure to check out Kratom Spot.
-They have an incredible selection of kratom products.
+There are several reputable kratom vendors online but, again, my personal favorite is Flavourz.
+I've had nothing but positive experiences with them over the years and so has everyone I've talked to who has ordered from them.
+If you decide that you'd like to try kratom, make sure to check out Flavourz.
+They offer several strains of kratom in both powder and capsule form.
+Their white, red, and green Maeng Da strains are especially popular.
+They also offer kratom extracts for those interested.

 Conclusion